OP_CHECKMULTISIG

 Short description: Verify multiple signatures against a set of public keys.

-verifies that a specified number of signatures are valid for a given list of public keys.
+OP_CHECKMULTISIG verifies that a specified number of signatures are valid for a given list of public keys.
 It is commonly used in m-of-n multisig scripts, where m is the number of required signatures and n is the total number of public keys.

 This opcode is used in older bitcoin scripts like Pay-to-Script-Hash (P2SH) multisig.
-While superseded in some use cases by Schnorr-based Taproot multisig, OP_CHECKMULTISIG
+While superseded in some use cases by Schnorr-based Taproot multisig, OP_CHECKMULTISIG is still valid and widely supported.

 Operation